 Is “home” written on the heart of every little girl like it was mine?
 Like it is still?

 In less than 30 days I will say goodbye to the sea of beige I have called home for the past eight years.
-Sure, there have been some uhMAZING times here (including two waterbirths!) but ya’ll I am soooooo ready.
+Sure, there have been some uhMAZING times here – including the birth of my winter solstice water baby and my BOOM BOOM THOMP boy – but y’all I am soooooo ready.
 I didn’t know who I was back when I decorated this house, and

 though the ambience has been somewhat improved with the random placement of toys and discarded bananas there are still parts that have the personality of a hotel room.
 Hmph!